-• Turkmenistan Airlines reportedly suspended flights to Beijing as part of preventive measures to contain the spread of the coronavirus on February 1.

-- On February 20, the UK FCO issued an advisory for Turkmenistan, indicating that travelers holding passports of countries with confirmed COVID-19 cases will be required to undertake testing by an infectious disease clinic and stay in quarantine if necessary. - The UK FCO issued a notice indicating that all travelers arriving at Ashgabat International Airport (ASB) will be required to undergo a medical examination upon arrival.
+While Songkran Festival, also known as the Thai New Year, which was slated to be held on April 13-15 has been postponed, authorities also ordered to skip the Nam Dam Hua ceremony.
+Confirmed Cases: 0 Confirmed Deaths: 0 Recovered Cases: 0 Turkmenistan Airlines reportedly suspended flights to Beijing as part of preventive measures to contain the spread of the coronavirus on February 1.
+On February 20, the UK FCO issued an advisory for Turkmenistan, indicating that travelers holding passports of countries with confirmed COVID-19 cases will be required to undertake testing by an infectious disease clinic and stay in quarantine if necessary.
+The UK FCO issued a notice indicating that all travelers arriving at Ashgabat International Airport (ASB) will be required to undergo a medical examination upon arrival.
 This will include oral swabs and testing of the respiratory system.
-Passengers who test positive for COVID-19 will be transferred to a quarantine facility for at least 14 days. - Authorities announced that only residents of Ashgabat will be allowed into the city. - Authorities canceled all sporting events and the training of athletes, and further shut down sports clubs and fitness studios, as of March 24, per March 27 reports. - Per April 7 reports, Turkmenistan officials stated that restrictive measures will be introduced if necessary; current measures reportedly include curbs on the entry of foreigners, suspended air traffic with infected countries, and quarantine supervision. - Thousands gathered on April 7 for mass exercise events to mark World Health Day, defying global pandemic concerns. - Per April 9 reports, Turkmenistan banned social gatherings of over 200 individuals and announced the formation of special groups of medical workers to start check-ups and testing in educational institutions. - UPDATE: Turkmenistan, which maintains that there are no confirmed COVID-19 cases in the country, restarted its football season on April 19, and hundreds of individuals reportedly attended a match in the capital city of Ashgabat.
+Passengers who test positive for COVID-19 will be transferred to a quarantine facility for at least 14 days.
+Authorities announced that only residents of Ashgabat will be allowed into the city.
+Authorities canceled all sporting events and the training of athletes, and further shut down sports clubs and fitness studios, as of March 24, per March 27 reports.
+Per April 7 reports, Turkmenistan officials stated that restrictive measures will be introduced if necessary; current measures reportedly include curbs on the entry of foreigners, suspended air traffic with infected countries, and quarantine supervision.
+Thousands gathered on April 7 for mass exercise events to mark World Health Day, defying global pandemic concerns.
+Confirmed Cases: 555 Confirmed Deaths: 3 Recovered Cases: 30 Uzbekistan has announced a temporary suspension of all international flights that began on March 16 until April 5.
+According to reports, Uzbekistan closed its borders for both foreign and Uzbek nationals from March 23.
+Foreign nationals will be allowed to leave the country.
+All businesses and institutions in Tashkent are requested to operate online.
+All residents are required to wear masks in public places.
+Anyone without a mask will be fined.
+On March 27, Uzbekistan widened its lockdown to include all provinces and suspended air travel between them.
+Self-isolation will become mandatory from April 6, including in Tashkent, Nukus, and regional centers.
+From April 6, the use of scooters and bicycles will be limited, in addition to the ban on personal cars and motorcycles that remains in effect until at least April 20.
+Authorities began a nationwide campaign to disinfect streets on April 4.
+Uzbekistan witnessed its largest single-day rise in confirmed cases on April 6 with 115 new COVID-19 cases reported.
+VIETNAM Vietnam Airlines suspended all international flights until April 30, and reduced domestic routes from 35 to eight until April 15.
+As of March 20, the country suspended all inbound international flights.
+As of March 22, Vietnam temporarily barred entry to all foreign nationals.
+On March 25, the Vietnam Ministry of Foreign Affairs recommended that all citizens nurses and other workers tested positive for COVID-19.